 Statistical analysis Statistical analysis was performed using dedicated statistical software (SPSS 22.0, SPSS Inc, Chicago, Illinois, USA).
 Independent variables were derived from the signalment data, CT scores, arthroscopic records and patient follow-up.
 Variables assessed included those related to the dog (weight, breed, sex, age at diagnosis, lameness score at presentation, age at questionnaire completion), CT data (total score and individual sub-scores), and arthroscopic procedure (whether arthroscopy was performed and type of intervention [inspection only, chondroplasty, fragment removal]).

-In dogs with bilateral lameness based on subjective gait assessment, only data relating to the elbow of the lamest thoracic limb was included in the analysis.
-If the lamest thoracic limb could not be ascertained in dogs with bilateral lameness on subjective assessment, then the elbow with the highest CT score was used.
-In dogs that were sound on the day of assessment, the clinically affected limb for analysis was based on a combination of findings from elbow examination or the documented lame limb in the referring vets’ and owners’ history.
+In dogs with bilateral lameness based on subjective gait assessment, only data relating to the elbow of the more severely lame thoracic limb was included in the analysis.
+If the more severely lame thoracic limb could not be ascertained in dogs with bilateral lameness on subjective assessment, then the elbow with the highest CT score was used.
+In dogs that were sound on the day of assessment, the clinically affected limb for analysis was based on a combination of findings from elbow examination or the documented lame limb in the referring veterinarians’ and owners’ history.

-Medical treatment (no treatment, NSAID only, NSAID plus another drug) and average amount and type of exercise (mostly on or off lead, mostly walking gait or more active gait at exercise) at the time the owner completed the questionnaire were also assessed in the statistical analysis.
+Medical treatment (no treatment, non-steroidal anti-inflammatory drug only, non-steroidal anti-inflammatory drug plus another drug) and average amount and type of exercise (mostly on or off lead, mostly walking gait or more active gait at exercise) at the time the owner completed the questionnaire were also assessed in the statistical analysis.

 Descriptive statistics were generated for all variables; continuous data were summarized as median values with interquartile ranges (IQR), and categorical data were amalgamated into appropriate groups if required (due to small group sizes) and expressed as frequencies with 95% confidence intervals (95% CI).
 For continuous variables (age, weight, LOAD, CBPI and CT scores), graphical assessment and a test for departure from linear trend were applied to determine the validity of assuming a linear association.
 Normality of distribution for continuous variables was also assessed via the Kolmogorov-Smirnov test.
 Difference in weight, age, age at questionnaire completion, CT score and initial lameness score between those dogs in the AI and CM groups were assessed using the Mann-Whitney U Test.
 The main dependent (outcome) variables considered for the main analyses were LOAD, PSS and PIS.
 Correlations between LOAD, total CBPI, PSS and PIS were assessed using the Spearman rank correlation coefficient.
 Initial univariable and subsequent multivariable linear regression analysis was performed to identify association between these outcomes and independent variables.
 All variables that showed some association with LOAD, PSS or PIS on initial univariable analysis (a P-value <0.20) were considered for incorporation into a final multivariable model.
 For any pair of variables with a correlation coefficient of >0.70, the variable with the smallest P-value was considered for further analysis.
 The models were constructed by manual backward stepwise procedures where variables with P-values < 0.05 were retained in the model.
 Potential confounding factors were assessed by examining parameter estimates for substantial changes following their removal.